 Jump to:

-As a common starchy root plant used in many countries across Asia, Africa, and Oceania, taro is used a staple ingredient for both savoury and sweet dishes.
-In particular, taro paste is widely used in dessert and pastry recipes.
+Taro is a common starchy root plant used in many countries across Asia, Africa, and Oceania.
+It is a staple ingredient for both savoury and sweet dishes, and this sweet filling is widely used in dessert and pastry recipes.

-Though the leaves of the plant are also edible, the corm is more widely used in cooking.
-When cooked, it released a mild sweetness and has a potato-like texture.
-In addition, the taste of the corm also has a nutty tang which makes it a favourite ingredient by cooks.
+When cooked, it releases a mild sweetness and has a potato-like texture.
+It also has a nutty tang, which makes it a favourite ingredient of cooks.

 Taro Paste Recipe